carys23/documention/README.md

 > cons
 * can't use aggration within TB
-* will need to used within latest value not time series
+* will need to use within latest value not time series
 * can only add more than one lat/lng as a value so it move